Fighting yourself to lose weight?

 Just by asking the questions, you’re already doing the difficult, pivotal work of exploring your relationship with food and movement.
 You’re already shedding light on (and thereby weakening) any addictive or harmful cycles that may exist for you.

-How so?
-Well, seeing an unhelpful cycle is powerful – is empowering.
-By seeing the cycle you expand your sphere of awareness…and in this way expand your sphere of choice – of your choices.
+Seeing an unhelpful cycle is powerful – is empowering.
+By seeing the cycle you expand your sphere of awareness…and your sphere of choice – of your choices.

 That’s the first step in choosing to step out of an addictive cycle and into something different.
 Into a place where, rather than fighting yourself, you’re manifesting a more ease-filled, complete version of you.